alflennik/use-flow/documentation/tutorial.md

 />
 ```

-Most of the bones are in place now, and I am itching to design the internal data structure for our Doggy component.
+Most of the bones are in place now, and I am itching to design the internal data structure for our Doggy component, and by that, I mean choosing the names for the _state_ and _actions_ that we're going to add.
+State, in this context, is data (numbers, strings, objects, arrays, etc.) associated with the component, and actions are functions with the power to change the state.

 But before we jump into that, let's write out all the boilerplate needed for useFlow to work.

-TODO: explain state and actions in general.

 ```js
 import React from "react";